Howard Unruh: Camden shootings

-Hearing police sirens in the distance, Unruh returned to his apartment, which was soon surrounded by police.
-The first officer on the scene was Detective William E. Kelly Sr. A gunfight ensued, during which journalist Philip Buxton of the Camden Evening Courier found Unruh's number in the local telephone directory and dialed it.
-Unruh answered in what was described as "a strong, clear voice" and had the following conversation with Buxton:
+Moments after Unruh entered his apartment, numerous armed police officers began to converge upon and around River Road, forcing Unruh to barricade himself within his mother's residence as he reloaded his Luger.
+The first officer on the scene was Detective William E. Kelly Sr. A standoff ensued, during which journalist Philip Buxton of the Camden Courier-Post—having heard Unruh's identity reported over police radio—retrieved Unruh's number from a local telephone directory and dialed it.
+In what Buxton later described as "a strong, clear voice", Unruh answered the telephone.
+He and Buxton had the following brief conversation: